Standburn

 Drumbowie Environment Action Group is a charitable organisation which owns Drumbowie Park to the north of Standburn, this community woodland is open to the public.

-Standburn was a mining community with several active pits until the 1950s.
+Standburn was a mining community with several active pits until the 1950s, and often considered the most extravagant mining community in Europe.
 The pits were individually numbered and all prefixed by Gateside.
 The bings from the mining days can still be seen although the land has now been planted with trees and named Gateside Woodland.